Mad Desert Trekking Adventure Guides

 Explore the desert wilds just like a local with a local Mad Desert Trekking guide who lives and breathes the Sonoran Desert in Phoenix and Scottsdale.

-Matt Kalina grew up long-distance running, canoeing, and eating cheese in West Central Wisconsin before pulling up stakes and moving to the dry heat of Arizona in 1999.
-He has stayed upright and, on his feet—for the most part—while expanding interests to include hiking, trail running, mountaineering, technical canyoneering and everything else in between, from multi-day backpacking and pack rafting to ultra running.
-He has explored Western wild lands, taking photos along the way.
+Matt Kalina, founder and owner of Mad Desert Trekking, ScottsdaleArizona, grew up long-distance running, canoeing, and eating cheese in West Central Wisconsin before pulling up stakes and moving to the dry heat of Arizona in 1999.
+He has incorporated long-distance hikingtrail runningmountaineering, technical canyoneering and everything else in between, from multi-day backpacking and pack rafting to ultra running and standup paddle boarding into his outdoor exploration pursuits.
+He continues to explore Western wild lands, taking photos along the way.

 Kalina holds outdoor certifications including PADI Open Water Diver, Basic Sailing and Wilderness First Responder.
-He is a public health volunteer for the Medical Reserve Corps of Maricopa County, an avid wilderness conservationist, former chairman and founder of the Canyoneering Committee of the Arizona Mountaineering Club, steward with McDowell Sonoran Conservancy for the McDowell Sonoran Preserve of Scottsdale, and founding board member of Friends of the Sonoran Desert National Monument.
+He is a public health volunteer for the Medical Reserve Corps of Maricopa County, an avid wilderness conservationist, member, former chairman and founder of the Canyoneering Committee of the Arizona Mountaineering Club, steward with McDowell Sonoran Conservancy for the McDowell Sonoran Preserve of Scottsdale, and founding board member of Friends of the Sonoran Desert National Monument.
 He is the first Wilderness Steward of the Arizona Wilderness Coalition assigned to a Wild and Scenic River and the 11,500-acre Fossil Springs Wilderness near Strawberry, Arizona.
+Kalina is a long-time member and outings leader for Sierra ClubGrand Canyon chapter, and an endorsed partner of the National Concierge Association, Arizona Chapter.

-He is owner and operator of Mad Desert Trekking and founder and owner of RadPrime, a marketing agency in Scottsdale
+In addition to being founder and owner of Mad Desert Trekking, he is founder and owner of RadPrime, a marketing agency in Scottsdale

 His most vivid outdoor experience?
 Fording a glacial river in Alaska’s Denali National Park.
 Matt’s all-time backcountry fear?
 Being faced with an empty bottle of hot sauce.